On the Way to an Intuitive Connected Vehicle: HMI Technology Trends

 But newer technologies are making a major entrance as well such innovations as anti-theft and recognition of driver distraction/drowsiness.

 Embedded software, through HMI integration, will be able to offer keyless entry to vehicles, through biometrics such as fingerprint or eye scan.
 Or allow a remote access to unlock the car with a phone app.
-In case with the latter, car cybersecurity has been a major concern though.
-But voice recognition technology can act as an additional layer of security and prevent the intruder from starting a car, for instance.
+In the case of the latter, car cybersecurity has been a major concern.
+With that said, voice recognition technology can act as an additional layer of security and prevent the intruder from starting the car, for instance.

-Car manufacturers are also exploring how vehicles can be integrated with Amazon’s Alexa and connected with other smart devices the person may have in their home.
+Car manufacturers are also exploring how vehicles can be integrated with Amazon’s Alexa and connected with other smart devices.
 In this case, owners can receive additional information about events with their vehicle even when they are not around.

 When it comes to detecting fatigue and drowsiness, most cars already come equipped with some systems for helping the driver stay alert.
 The big problem, however, is that most of them are not really effective as they just show a “rest” icon or otherwise try to gently nudge the driver without proactively fixing their behavior.
-But if you want to score a , you will need to introduce a camera-based Driver Monitoring Systems to your models.
+However, if you want to score a 5-star rating in 2020 from NCAP, you will need to install camera-based Driver Monitoring Systems to your models.

-Built-in cameras can monitor driver behavior and assess their tiredness by analyzing eye pupils, yawning, the position of the head, etc. Some of these monitoring techniques can also be used for detecting distractions while a speech recognition technology can help detect changes in voice patterns that indicate drowsiness.
-Other , for example, can serve as indicators of drowsiness.
+Built-in cameras can monitor driver behavior and assess their tiredness by analyzing eye pupils, yawning, the position of the head, and more.
+Some of these monitoring techniques can also be used for detecting distractions while a speech recognition technology can help detect changes in voice patterns that indicate drowsiness.
+Other biometrics that register heart rate, for example, can serve as indicators of drowsiness.

 We are all familiar with the cruise control feature that has been available on cars for decades.
 This is perhaps the earliest example of assisted driving.
 Since then, there has been a gradual implementation of connected car technology, as HMI software development has improved the driving experience.

-At the 2019 Consumer Electronics Show, Samsung and Harman International Industries introduced their – the latest in connectivity, safety, and personalization.
-Among the features of their new solution are the following ones:
+At the 2019 Consumer Electronics Show, Samsung and Harman International Industries introduced their next and most innovative digital cockpit platform yet – the latest in connectivity, safety, and personalization.
+Among the features of their new solution are the following:

-- The digital cockpit now has six displays, as well as two rear seat displays, so that all passengers can enjoy personalized infotainment features.
+- The digital cockpit now has six displays, as well as two rear-seat displays.
+All passengers can now enjoy personalized infotainment features.
 And the system actually monitors occupants and adjusts things such as screen settings automatically.

 - There are three screens in the front digital cockpit that provide information and settings for the driver – speed, fuel gauge, etc. – according to the driver’s needs at the time.
 Other basics, such as navigation and music, are on the information display.